-My Roasted Winter Vegetable Soup is healthy, warm, satisfying, and the most gorgeous shade of crimson you’ve ever seen!
+My healthy Roasted Winter Vegetable Soup is the most gorgeous shade of crimson you’ve ever seen!
 This comforting vegetable soup is full of vitamins and antioxidants to get you through the winter in tip top shape.

 I’m not sure what I love more about this Roasted Winter Vegetable Soup, the astonishing color, or the flavor, which is kind of like butternut squash soup on steroids.
 Fennel and ginger come to the fore, but it’s got a lot more than that going on, with the smokey caramelized sweetness of roasted beets, leek, shallot and winter squash in the background.
 My daughter came up with the recipe and when she described the color, I knew I had to try it.
 It’s perfect for a chilly night, and made to be eaten with a big (buttered) hunk of rustic bread, something like dark rye or pumpernickel would be perfect.
 It’s a really nice change if you’re wedded to regular winter squash soups, and I think it would get raves at Thanksgiving.